Need to choose a Shopify Price Plan in 2019?

-What is the Shopify Basic Pricing Plan?
+2. What’s included in the Basic Shopify Pricing Plan?

-How much does Shopify Basic cost?
+How much does Basic Shopify cost?

-What is the Shopify Pricing Plan?
+3. What’s included in the Shopify Pricing Plan?

 How much does the Shopify plan cost?

-This may seem like a pretty big jump from the Shopify Basic plan, but recovering those shopping carts is extremely effective and valuable.
+This may seem like a pretty big jump from the Basic Shopify plan, but recovering those shopping carts is extremely effective and valuable.
 According to Shopify and the Baymard Institute, the results of over 40 studies in the years between 2012 and 2019 show that 69.89% of online transactions end with an abandoned shopping cart.
 Shopping cart recovery is an ideal way of taking potential customers and converting them.
 As a guide, if your store brings in over $5,000 per month, this plan is definitely worth considering.

-What is the Shopify Advanced Pricing Plan?
+4. What’s included in the Shopify Advanced Pricing Plan?

 How much does the Shopify Advanced plan cost?